Home » Type » Noodles + Pastas » Garlicky Mushroom & Kale + Linguine

 • 2 lbs.
 (32 oz.) sliced mushrooms (button, crimini, shitake, porcini, etc.)

-• 1/2 heaping teaspoon thyme, herbes de provence, rosemary or Italian blend
+• 1 tablespoon fresh thyme (or 1 teaspoon dried thyme, herbes de Provence, rosemary, or Italian blend

 • pinch of red pepper flakes, optional